cpressler/traefik-demo-with-app/README.md

 a project that will show a working traefik reverse proxy on a virtual private server.
 It will use Let's Encrypt to generate wildcard domain certificates for this as well.
-We are using Version 2 of the Traefik API which is completely different then ALL 1.X versions so this ONLY applies to version to of the Traefik executable.
+We are using Version 2 of the Traefik API which is completely different then ALL 1.X versions so this ONLY applies to version 2 of the Traefik executable.

 This example project is meant as a Guideline project to get you started and will not run "As-Is".

-You can add as many external docker-compose project as you want as long as they are run on the same server just copy the exampleapp directory and modifed to run ANY docker image.
+You can add as many external docker-compose project as you want as long as they are run on the same server.
+Just copy the exampleapp directory and modify the docker-compose.yml to run ANY docker image.

+Using Traefik as the reverse proxy allows you to handle incoming requests on port 80 and then have all those request re-directed to SSL, port 443/https.
+Adding new backends requires a docker-compose.yml for each application and allows it to dynamically be added to the proxy.
+Incoming proxy rules can be defined in many different ways and with the additional Let's Encrypt configuration you will have valid Certificates created and renewed every 90 days or so without any additional cost.